softworkz/embyuserwiki/Keyboard-and-Remote-Support.md

 * control-g: Nagivate to Live TV Guide
 * control-r: Record - works when highlighting a program or on program detail screen
 * control-o: Navigate to Recorded TV
+* control-d: show menu or info for selected content (if available)

 # Video Playback
 * spacebar: toggle play/pause